chopicalqui/KaliIntelligenceSuite/README.md

 ## Installing KIS

+Note that KIS is only tested on Kali Linux and it has the following minimum system requirements:
+ - 2 CPUs
+ - 2048 MB RAM

 In order to use KIS, the following configuration steps must be successfully accomplished beforehand:

  -  [mandatory] Clone the repository to a directory you prefere.
 Depending on your location preference, you might have